sensu/sensu-chef/README.md

 `node["sensu"]["windows"]["dotnet_major_version"]` - Major version of .Net Framework to install. (default: 4)

 Adjusting the value of `dotnet_major_version` attribute will influence which recipe from `ms_dotnet` cookbook will be included.
-See [`ms_dotnet` cookbook documentation](https://github.com/criteo-cookbooks/ms_dotnet/blob/v2.6.1/README.md) for additional details on using this cookbook.
+See [`ms_dotnet` cookbook](https://github.com/criteo-cookbooks/ms_dotnet/blob/v2.6.1/README.md) for additional details on using this cookbook.

 ### Transport